dnut/http-typed/README.md

 # HTTP Typed

 HTTP client implementation supporting custom request and response types.
-Pass any type into a `send` functions or method, and it will return a result of your desired type. `send` handles request serialization, http messaging, and response deserialization.
+Pass any type into a `send` functions or method, and it will return a result of your desired response type. `send` handles request serialization, http messaging, and response deserialization.

 To keep this crate simple, it is is oriented towards a specific but very common pattern.
 If your use case meets the following conditions, this crate will work for you:
 1. request-response communication